darrenjw/metagenomics/TaxaAbundance.md

 As there are so many R packages on CRAN it can be a challenge to find the right package for the problem at hand.
 [CRAN Task Views](https://cran.r-project.org/web/views/) provide an overview of a task or domain, giving a guide to available packages and their functionality.
 The task view for [Environmetrics](https://cran.r-project.org/web/views/Environmetrics.html) is useful for finding out about packages for ecological applications.
 A small sample of interesting packages are listed below.

+* [vegan](https://cran.r-project.org/web/packages/vegan/) - large package for community ecology - fitting species abundance distributions (SADs), estimating number of unobserved species, etc.
 * [sads](https://cran.r-project.org/web/packages/sads/) - simulation of and MLE estimation for species abundance distributions (SADs), including *Poisson-log-normal*
-* [vegan](https://cran.r-project.org/web/packages/vegan/) - large package for community ecology - fitting species abundance distributions (SADs), estimating number of unobserved species, etc.
 * [breakaway](https://cran.r-project.org/web/packages/breakaway/) - package for diversity estimation
 * [untb](https://cran.r-project.org/web/packages/untb/) - unified neutral theory of biodiversity (UNTB) - simulation of ecological drift and estimation of biodiversity parameters
 * [BAT](https://cran.r-project.org/web/packages/BAT/) - biodiversity assessment tools (BAT)
 * [BiodiversityR](https://cran.r-project.org/web/packages/BiodiversityR/) - mainly a GUI interface for `vegan`

+There are a *huge* number of useful software tools relating to population ecology that are potentially valuable for the analysis of metagenomics data, and this can feel a little overwhelming.
+Everyone at this session is interested in different questions, so it is difficult to give completely generic advice regarding what to invest time and effort into learning.
+That said, **vegan** is a large, well-regarded and well-documented library that contains a significant number of functions which are likely to be very useful almost irrespective of the scientific questions you are interested in.
+So, if following this session you are interested in exploring some tools from population ecology but are unsure where to start, my recommendation would be to put some time and effort into working through the available documentation for `vegan`.

 In this session we will mainly use `sads` and `vegan`.
 Assuming that R is installed and running, these can be loaded with: